NakaokaRei/SwiftAutoGUI/README.md

 <!-- # Short Description -->

-Used to programmatically control the mouse & keyboard.
+A library for manipulating macOS with Swift, which is used to programmatically control the mouse & keyboard.
-A library for manipulating macOS with Swift.

-This repository is implemented with reference to [pyautogui](https://github.com/asweigart/pyautogui).
+This repository is inspired by [pyautogui](https://github.com/asweigart/pyautogui).

 # Installation